xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Index.rst

 General
 -------

-- The only thing you have to fill is the configuration name.
+The only thing you have to fill is the configuration name.
 This is only to name the records you have just created.

+.. tip:: Please note that you may create multiple configuration records with the same LDAP server.

 .. _admin-manual-ldap: